boschglobal/kuksa.val.feeders/dbc2val/overlay.md

 Supported scope visible in examples in [overlay.vspec](overlay.vspec)

+# Design decisons

+* By default log warnings only
+* On info level log short information on every signal sent to kuksa.val
+* Keep config file large/complete with short intervals
+* Add on_change functionality

 ## Remaining work and Open Points

 * What is our ambition with the default config?
 Would it be reasonable to change update interval to something slower to be able to follow printouts